pmknutsen/gnome-shell-sia/README.md

-##Sia Cloud Storage Extension for GNOME Shell - BETA VERSION
+##Sia Cloud Storage Extension for GNOME/Cinnamon

-The Sia Cloud Storage extension integrates Sia directly into your GNOME desktop.
+The Sia Cloud Storage extension integrates Sia directly into your GNOME and Cinnamon desktops.
 The extension automatically synchronizes files in a local folder (`~/Sia`) with the Sia cloud.
 Files are re-uploaded when they expire or file-sizes change.
 The extension automatically starts the Sia daemon when possible.

 ###What is Sia?
 Sia is a blockchain-based decentralized cloud storage platform that allows users all over the world to contribute available storage space from their computers to form a decentralized network.
 Using Sia, you can rent storage from hosts on the network.
 This is accomplished via "smart" storage contracts stored on the Sia blockchain.
 Hosts are paid for storing files, oce the host has kept a file for an agreed amount of time.